VikramBKadam/ContactListProject/README.md

 # ContactListProject
 APP functionalities:<br/>
-1.Reading native contacts from phone saving it in local database and showing it in Recycler view.<br/>
+1. Reading native contacts from phone saving it in local database and showing it in Recycler view.<br/>
-2.Creating Dummy contacts with general information (name, number,photos ,etc.)saving it in local database and showing those in Recycler view.
+2. Creating Dummy contacts with general information (name, number,photos ,etc.)saving it in local database and showing those in Recycler view.

 Concept Used:<br/>
 1. Language - Java.<br/>